GameTap: TV shows

 GameTap released Revisioned: Tomb Raider in 2007 via the GameTap TV section of its website.
-The web series is a collection of ten short animated films that features re-imagined versions of Croft by well-known animators, comic book artists, and writers, including Jim Lee, Warren Ellis, and Peter Chung.[107][108]
+The web series is a collection of ten short animated films that features reimagined versions of Croft by well-known animators, comic book artists, and writers, including Jim Lee, Warren Ellis, and Peter Chung.[107][108]
 Episodes ranged from five to seven and half minutes in length, featuring Minnie Driver as Croft.
-The creative staff was given considerable freedom to re-interpret the character; they did not consult the video game designers, but were given a guide listing acceptable and unacceptable practices.
+The creative staff was given considerable freedom to reinterpret the character; they did not consult the video game designers, but were given a guide listing acceptable and unacceptable practices.
 Gametap also released new episodes for the Cartoon Network/Adult Swim animated talk show Space Ghost Coast to Coast with George Lowe & C. Martin Croker reprising their roles as Space Ghost, Zorak & Moltar.
 The show ended when the video section of the website shutdown in 2008.
 Their final episode was Barenaked Ladies.